Example from AIS FAR self study book

 strongest.
 However, there are other approaches.

 updating our books we see the frequency of changes taking place in the exam.
 BEC

 changes the least rapidly, and REG (tax) the most rapidly.
 If your accounting

 classes are recent, you might consider putting more effort into Regulation.
 It makes sense to get the areas out of the way where your

 classroom work becomes "obsolete" due to new rules most quickly.
 FAR probably

 changes a little faster than Auditing, although the AICPA has been pretty active

 recently with new SAS and SSAE pronouncements.

-questions while studying and take advantage of the seminar to ask us to explain
+questions while studying and use e-mail to ask questions

 Good luck with your studies!